 As a general rule of thumb, a new agent should begin making regular sales within a year of starting up.

 It’s advantageous for an agent to maintain membership in a professional literary agents’ organization.

-The USA, UK, Australia, and New Zealand all have professional agents’ trade organizations (for the organizations’ websites, see the Links section, below), most of which require members to adhere to codes of ethics that help to ensure fair practice.
+The USA, England, Scotland, Australia, New Zealand, and France all have professional agents’ trade organizations (for the organizations’ websites, see the Links section, below), most of which require members to adhere to codes of ethics that help to ensure fair practice.
 Just as important, members must demonstrate some degree of professional achievement before they’re allowed to join.

 Non-membership is by no means an indication that an agent is questionable.
 Many successful agents choose not to join trade groups, or haven’t been in business long enough to qualify.
-Nor is membership an infallible guarantee of quality.
-Writer Beware has received serious complaints about some members of the AAR, the trade group for US-based agents.
+Nor is membership a guarantee of quality.
+Writer Beware has received serious complaints about some members of the Association of American Literary Agents (formerly the Association of Authors Representatives), the trade group for US-based agents.

 Professional memberships do, however, suggest a basic level of competence.

 To make themselves look more reputable, questionable agents sometimes cite membership in other groups, such as the Publishers’ Marketing Association, the Better Business Bureau, or local writers’ clubs.
 None of these are relevant to agenting, and they indicate absolutely nothing about an agent’s success, skill, or honesty.
 (There’s more information on irrelevant memberships at Writer Beware’s blog.)

 A note about the Writers’ Guild of America: for film agents, membership in the WGA is important, not just because WGA signatories agree to ethical practice, but because production companies prefer to deal with them.
 However, WGA signatory rules don’t protect book authors.
 WGA members aren’t allowed to charge reading or editing fees for scripts, but they can charge them for other kinds of literary properties.
 Also, WGA signatories don’t have to prove professional competence.